vrodriguezf/mlr/doc/knitted/tutorial/performance.md

 ```

 Let's have a look at some more performance measures.
-Note that, in order to assess
+Note that in order to assess
 the time needed for training, the fitted model has to be passed.